underpig1/simplest-desktop-clock/README.md

 ## Install
 To install the program, simply download the project, navigate to the folder, and run `install.bat`.

-Then, copy the files to your start folder so it appears every time your computer starts up @ `%appdata%\Microsoft\Windows\Start Menu\Programs\Startup`.
-You can get to this folder easily by running CTRL + R, pasting the previous path, and pressing run.
-After you do this, restart your computer and the clock should appear.

-To remove the clock, just navigate to the folder and run `uninstall.bat`.
+To remove the clock just navigate to the folder and run `uninstall.bat`.

 Simple, right?